abinavseelan/js-for-newbies-2/5-Functions.md

 Functions help prevent code duplication.

+>A function is a JavaScript procedure—a set of statements that performs a task or calculates a value

 ## An Example

 Say we have a set of variables and we want to add the value 2 to all of them and then print the value.
 We have the following variables